 As we were set to spend our last day in Hawaii with another of our couple friend, we took a quick stop to the black sand beach at Panalu’u and then at the nearby Whittington Beach Park.
 It was beautiful and quiet there, it seemed empty compared with the other beaches.
 This is quite understandable as the waves seem bigger there.
 I guess it is better admired from the shore, for safety reasons.
 There is a picnic area too, if you want a quiet space to just admire the ocean.

 Around this time, we did not really have anymore plans.
 We originally wanted to check the green sand beach, but we no longer have enough time.
 So our last day was a quiet night spent at our friends’ cabin at the top of a mountain at South Point.

 It was wonderful celebrating our wedding anniversary in Hawaii as it felt like a marriage between the island and city life.
 Ours is like that, two worlds as one.
 Ours is a blend of the modern and traditional, science and the arts, a balance of dependency and independence, of youthfulness and adulthood.
 In the luau dinner on our first night in Hawaii, the host asked all couples to stand and dance, and just feel each other’s breathing.
 He said that is the meaning of aloha – the oneness of energy, of life.
 To me this means love.

 If you too want to experience the warm hospitality and grace as we did, say “Aloha” in Hawaii.

-What is your Hawaii dream/experience?
+What’s your Hawaii dream?
 Share your thoughts on our Comments Area.